National Mint of Bolivia

-The National Mint of Bolivia (Casa de la Moneda de Bolivia) or the Mint of Potosí (in colonial era) is a mint located in the city of Potosí in Bolivia.
-It is from this mint that most of the silver shipped through the Spanish Main came.
+The National Mint of Bolivia (Casa de la Moneda de Bolivia) or the Mint of Potosí (in colonial era) is a former mint located in the city of Potosí in Bolivia.
+It was from the mint of Potosí that most of the silver shipped through the Spanish Main came, in the form of coins denominating the Spanish dollar, which became world's major international currency during the reign of the Spanish Empire.
+The current-day facility is a museum, on the site of the colonial mint's second location, which operated from 1773 to 1951.

 The coinage minted during its period became so well known in the world that a saying, memorialized by Miguel de Cervantes, came into use: valer un potosí, "to be worth a potosí" (that is, "a fortune").

 First mint

 Silver mining at Cerro Rico (a mountain of silver ore), a growth of population and a commercial expansion coupled with Potosí's notable height, prompted a necessity to organise a coinage centre.
 Minting began immediately on the basis of a rudimentary technology that remained for the next 212 years, from 1572 to 1767.

 A proposal by the Spanish viceroy Francisco de Toledo, Count of Oropesa set about the initial construction of the first mint.
-In 1572 the foundations near the Royal Palaces in the Plaza del Regozijo under the auspices of the architect Jerónimo Leto, who finished the work in three years.
+In 1572 the foundations near the Royal Palaces in the Plaza del Regozijo (now Plaza 10 de Noviembre) under the auspices of the architect Jerónimo Leto, who finished the work in three years.
 The overall costs exceeded 8,000 pesos, the equivalent of around ten million dollars in today's currency.
 Charles III of Spain is said to have remarked on hearing the cost of the mint, "the whole building must be made of pure silver".

 Second mint

 Following a scandal and the resulting investigation, plans to reform the old factory were abandoned and a new building was erected in the neighbouring plaza del Gato.

 The new factory saw its construction begin in 1757 and finish in 1770 amongst a number of difficulties.
 Hammered coinage, the technique whereby coins were produced by placing a blank piece of metal of the correct weight between two dies, and then striking the upper die with a hammer to produce the required image on both sides, which had been used since the first coins at Potosí continued at the old factory until 1773.
 Nevertheless, the first screw-press coins were produced in 1767 as used as such until 1869 when moveable steam presses were installed.

+The modern day Casa de la Moneda museum is at the site of the second mint.